oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/01-initialize-environment/initialize-environment.md

 ## Task 1: Familiarize yourself with the workshop environment

 1. The easiest way to complete the lab is to copy/paste the lab instructions directly into a terminal.
 Be sure to execute all commands in a code block.
-After pasting you must hit RETURN.
+After pasting you must hit *RETURN*.

 2. Before copy/pasting take notice of the commands that you execute.
 It is important to understand what the commands will do.